IBM/ansible-power-aix/roles/power_aix_bootstrap/README.md

 Specifies the free space in megabytes needed in the /opt folder.
 It is used by dnf, wget and pycurl bootstraps.

-    var_free_size (optional, str, 50)
+    var_free_size (optional, str, 200)

 Specifies the free space in megabytes needed in the /var folder.
-It is used by the pycurl bootstrap.

     download_dir (optional, str, ~)